-Not only is Spanish relatively quite easy, in most cases students can even practice their Spanish in local neighborhoods with native Spanish speakers.
+Not only is Spanish relatively quite easy, many students can even practice their Spanish in local neighborhoods with native Spanish speakers.
 Over 40 million Americans speak Spanish as their first language, and many more speak it as a second language.
 The next most common second languages have far fewer speakers.
 In fact, there are even more Spanish speakers in the US than in Spain.

 Latin Does Not Make You Smarter Some have argued that by studying a dead language, such as Latin, you will exercise your brain more and thus become a better student than if you learn an easy language, like Spanish.
 This is nonsense, though.
 You do not become a better student by studying harder subjects; you become a better student by studying harder - whatever academic subject you are learning.
-It’s not the subject you study that makes you a better student; it’s the way you study them.
+It’s not the subject you study that makes you a better student; it’s the way you study it.
 Think of a sports analogy: Do you become a better athlete by participating in a difficult sport, such as bull riding, instead of an easier sport, like bicycle racing?
 Not necessarily.
 You could be a top athlete or a poor athlete in either sport; what makes the difference is not the choice of sport; it’s how you play it.
-You can be an outstanding student in either Latin or Spanish.
-Don’t buy the false argument that Latin will magically make you smarter.
-It doesn’t.
+You can be an outstanding or poor student in either Latin or Spanish.

-Some school subjects, like Spanish, can present problems for homeschoolers: How do you teach something you, yourself, do not know well, especially at the high school level?
+Some school subjects, like Spanish, can present problems for homeschoolers: How does a mom teach something she, herself, does not know well?
 How does one master a language, instead of just learning a few basic words and phrases?
-How do you keep Christ as the center of your learning, when nearly all curricula keep God out, or barely touch on biblical truths?
+How do you keep Christ at the center of your learning, when nearly all curricula keep God out, or barely touch on biblical truths?

-Sr. Riegg experimented with just about every Spanish curriculum in existence.
-After many years, he found the first method that actually got students both excited about learning Spanish and able to communicate well with it.
-What he found for his students is what he calls “understandable immersion”, which is using only Spanish – no English – but in a way that is entirely comprehensible.
+So, he went on a search for teaching methods that actually worked.
+He experimented with just about every Spanish curriculum in existence.
+After several years, he found the first method that actually got students both excited about learning Spanish and able to communicate well.
+What he found for his students was what he calls “understandable immersion”, which is using only Spanish – almost zero English – in the classroom and for homework, but in a way that is almost entirely comprehensible to the students.

-Having taught this way now for over a decade, what has become clear to Sr. Riegg, and is obvious to many people who have become fluent in a foreign language, is that we learn languages by using them, and we learn fastest by using them in situations where we understand what’s going on.
+Having taught this way now for about twenty years, what has become clear to Sr. Riegg, and is obvious to many people who have become fluent in a foreign language, is that we learn languages by using them, and we learn fastest by using them in situations where we understand what’s going on.
 This is true for first languages as well as second languages.
 Fluency does not come from studying grammar or memorizing lists of words; it comes from practicing the language in a way where you understand what’s happening.

 Understandable immersion works so well, in fact, that every one of Sr. Riegg’s students who has taken the CLEP test has passed, despite being told that it’s very hard for non-native speakers to pass the test.
 And, by passing it, they have all earned college credit, some as young as 13 years old.
 Others have passed the Spanish AP exam with the highest possible score of ‘5’.

-Perhaps best of all, the understandable immersion material Sr. Riegg’s students use most often is the Bible.
+Perhaps best of all, the understandable immersion material Sr. Riegg’s students use most often is from the Bible.
 Every day students are immersed in God’s Word, growing both linguistically and spiritually.
 Class times are often full of meaningful insights about how good and magnificent God is, and we leave class with thankful hearts.
-What’s more is that many students have gained deep friendships with native Spanish speakers, some of whom have gotten saved for all eternity.
+In addition, many students have gained deep friendships with native Spanish speakers found through Sr. Riegg's classes, and some of them have gotten saved for all eternity.
 To God be the glory!